aniamer/ragnhildwesenberg.com/content/about/_index.md

 ---
-title: "I'm a Freelance musician Based In Stockholm"
+title: "I'm a freelance musician based in Stockholm"
 image: "images/about.jpg"
 description: "This is meta description."
 draft: false